WebOrigami/docs/src/content/framework/intro3.md

 As a quick example of virtual content, let's use the browser to view a list of files.

-<span class="tutorialStep"></span> In the browser preview, navigate to `/index.html`.
+<span class="tutorialStep"></span> In the browser preview, navigate to `index.html`.

-You should see a simple page with the heading "public" and a list of links to the existing real files in the `public` folder.
+This should show the simple page you saw at the start, with the heading "public" and a list of links to the existing real files in the `public` folder.

 That page is a virtual `index.html` file.
 It doesn't exist in any persistent form; it only exists while the Graph Origami server is running.